 Add the cheese and combine evenly with the dry ingredients.

-Add the beer slowly to the batter and stir to incorporate.
+Add the beer and melted butter slowly to the batter and stir to incorporate.
 Do not over-mix!

 Put the dough into a buttered and floured bundt or loaf pan.
 Use your hands or a spatula to make sure it gets into all the corners.